senscience/nexus-delta/docs/src/main/paradox/docs/index.md

 @@@

-# Blue Brain Nexus
+# Senscience Nexus

-Blue Brain Nexus is an ecosystem that allows you to organize and better leverage your data through the use of a Knowledge Graph.
+Originally created and maintained by the BlueBrain project (EPFL), Senscience Nexus is an ecosystem that allows you to organize and better leverage your data through the use of a
+Knowledge Graph.
 In addition to the products listed here, you’ll find a rich ecosystem of libraries and tools.

 ## Products

-The Blue Brain Nexus ecosystem encompasses a broad range of capabilities that are brought to you across three complementary products and a suite of utilities.
+The Senscience Nexus ecosystem encompasses a broad range of capabilities that are brought to you across three complementary products and a suite of utilities.

 ### Nexus Fusion